vvuksan/fantomTest/README.md

 fantomTest
 ==========

-This is a simple webapp that allows you to obtain HTTP performance of a web page by using getting the timings for all web page resources and plotting them in a waterfall chart.
-In addition screenshot of the page will be produced.
+FantomTest started as a simple webapp that allows you to obtain HTTP performance of a web page by getting the timings for all web page resources and plotting them in a waterfall chart.
+This has been expanded to also include individual URL test, DNS, ping/MTR results.

 To get timings we are utilizing the excellent PhantomJS semi-headless webKit browser.
 PhantomJS will render a URL with all it's resources and produce HAR